International

 Main Sectors of Industry

-Switzerland is one of the most competitive economies in the world due to its strong added value services, its specialized industries and a motivated and highly skilled workforce of 4.9 million people.
-Agriculture represents 0.6% of GDP and employs 3% of the active population (World Bank, latest data available).
+Switzerland is one of the most competitive economies in the world due to its strong added value services, its specialized industries and a motivated and highly skilled workforce of 5 million people.
+Agriculture only represents 0.6% of GDP and employs 2% of the active population (World Bank, latest data available).
 The primary agricultural products are livestock and dairy products, though the country is also home to over 9,000 wineries.
 Swiss authorities grant numerous direct subsidies to farmers in order to meet strict ecological criteria, such as soil protection.
 The country has hardly any mineral resources.
-Despite the small size of the agricultural industry, organic farming has experienced considerable growth (7,670 organic farms, 15.7% of the total, according to the Federal Statistical Office), but with big cantonal differences.
-Official figures show that in 2022 Swiss agriculture generated a gross value added of CHF 4.3 billion, an increase of 1.6% compared with the previous year.
+Despite the small size of the agricultural industry, organic farming has experienced considerable growth (7,819 organic farms, 18% of the total, according to the Federal Statistical Office), but with big cantonal differences.
+Official figures show that in 2023 Swiss agriculture generated a gross value added of CHF 4.5 billion, an increase of 4.2% compared with the previous year.

-Industry employs 20% of the workforce and constitutes 24.6% of GDP.
+Industry employs 20% of the workforce and constitutes 24.9% of GDP.
 Switzerland is renowned worldwide for the high quality of its manufactured products, which include watches, motors, generators, turbines and diverse high-technology products.
 The manufacturing sector alone is estimated to contribute 18% of GDP.
 The strong industry sector is driven by large exporting groups.
 Basel, in particular, is home to a very dynamic and powerful chemical and pharmaceutical industry.
 Electricity is generated chiefly from hydraulic and nuclear power, and hydroelectric resources provide almost two-thirds of the country's energy.
-Data by the Federal Statistical Office show that as of Q3/2022, the total output in the secondary sector increased by 3.4% year-on-year.
+Data by the Federal Statistical Office show that as of Q3/2023, the total output in the secondary sector increased by 1.6% year-on-year, while turnover grew by 4.5%.

 Breakdown of Economic Activity By Sector Agriculture Industry Services